BBj-Plugins/JnlpExePacker/README.md

-This plugin allows you to package a BBj program so that you can deploy it to a client computer running Windows, macOS/OS X, or Linux.
+This plugin allows you to package a BBj program so that you can deploy it to a client computer running Windows, Mac OS X, or Linux.
 It packages the BBj program with a copy of a JRE that you specify and any JAR files you choose.
 By doing so, the client system does not require any Java to be pre-installed, and your BBj program will run with the JRE that you have selected.

 This plugin must be executed on a computer that has the JRE to package with your program.
 It connects to BBjServices via the AdminAPI, allowing you to select a JNLP application managed by the Enterprise Manager.
 The plugin will use the JNLP application to define how to package your BBj program.